1vanz/1vanz.github.io/_pages/cv.md

 * Undertook the design of an auxiliary pipe distribution station including the size, and calculation of reinforcement and deflection.

 * Conducted five field visits to witness the evolution of pipe gallery from steel structure to a building covered by reinforced concrete.
+**SWJTU Concrete Research Lab/ Southwest Jiaotong University** **Data Analyst**
+* Researched and validated 200 sets of data in 40 beam-bending experiments.
+* Extracted feasible data and fit them with models to predict a regular patterns of concrete fatigue.
+* Built 3-D model in Revit to simulate flexural performance of Tsection beam of UHPC.

 ### SELECTED AWARDS AND HONORS